 In addition to developing and utilizing a rigorous methodology for testing out the products on our site, we also rely on an extensive Expert Network of physical therapists, doctors, psychologists, neurologists, dieticians, other medical professionals, and writers to verify the information we put out there.

-That means that if we claim a particular mattress could be great for those with back pain, we might chat about it with physical therapist Dr. Keith Poorbaugh to ensure the statement’s validity.
-And when it comes to writing on topics like REM sleep or circadian rhythms, we could check in with neurologist Dr. Joseph Krainin or clinical psychologist Dr. Janet Kennedy before hitting publish.
+That means that if we claim a particular mattress could be great for those with back pain, we might chat about it with physical therapist Dr. Joe Tedesco to ensure the statement’s validity.
+Dr. Tedesco even comes into our mattress lab from time to time to test out the beds himself and offer up his opinion.
+And when it comes to writing about how the mattress you choose can affect your overall sleep health, we like to check in with Sleepopolis Chief Medical Advisor Dr. Raj Dasgupta before hitting publish.

 By tapping into these fantastic resources, we’re able to create dynamic content that’s not only interesting, but powered by actual professionals in the sleep space.